 - Drag-and-drop customer journey designer to orchestrate multi-channel campaigns and quickly visualize lead nurturing cycle.

 - Configurable dashboards, analytics and reporting to analyze nurturing campaign results, identify best-performing lead sources and marketing activities.
-Note: while some reports are accessible in Dynamics 365 for Marketing directly, others will require incorporation of separately charged:
+Note: while some reports are accessible in Dynamics 365 Marketing directly, others will require incorporation of separately charged:

 - Power BI (for measuring marketing effort in terms of conversion, volume and velocity)